 We use your personal information to: (1) improve our website; (2) allow you to set up a user account and profile; (3) contact you; (4) respond to your requests, including requests to receive our reports and newsletters; (5) analyze how you use the website, (6) process your employment application, (7) respond to legal requirements, requests and actions, protect the security of our business, and enforce our terms, and (8) engage in other uses described under “How We Share Your Information” below.

 We may also use the information for any purpose for which it was collected.
 For instance, if we conduct a survey on our website, we will use that information to analyze the survey results and apply them to our marketing or business purposes.

-We may combine any information that we collect from you, whether collected directly or passive from you.
+We may combine any information that we collect from you, whether collected directly or passively from you.

-We may use our own proprietary cookies (set from our own web domain), as well as cookies hosted by third party vendors such as ad or analytics vendors and partners.
-Third party cookies generally employ unique identifiers (often randomly generated) to help advertisers customize users’ web experiences, based on the users’ likely interests.
+We may use our own proprietary cookies (set from our own web domain), as well as cookies hosted by third-party vendors such as ad or analytics vendors and partners.
+Third-party cookies generally employ unique identifiers (often randomly generated) to help advertisers customize users’ web experiences, based on the users’ likely interests.
 They may be used to tailor ad content on websites you visit.
 They may collect data such as your browser type, your operating system, Web pages visited, time of visits, content viewed, and other clickstream data.
-We use these cookies to retarget information and offers to you about our services: for instance, if you view a page on our website regarding an event or conference we are hosting, we might use a third party ad partners to send you an ad about the event when you visit another website.
+We use these cookies to retarget information and offers to you about our services: for instance, if you view a page on our website regarding an event or conference we are hosting, we might use a third-party ad partner to send you an ad about the event when you visit another website.